jstetich/LCWMD_Monitoring_sum/Data/DATA_NOTES.md

 specific conductance-chloride linear regression.
 R^2 values are on the order of  0.9.
 Detailed statistical analysis shows that the relationship is not strictly linear, but deviations from linearity have little practical import.
-The presence of a outliers also suggests some care in interpreting individual extreme values.
+The presence of outliers also suggests some care in interpreting individual extreme values.

 2.  **Site_IC_Data.csv** --  Simplified data of